Take the Quiz: Cervical Cancer

 The Correct Answer is False.

-Women who have had a total hysterectomy (which includes taking out the uterus and cervix) no longer have a cervix and can stop screening (with Pap tests and HPV tests), unless the hysterectomy was done to treat cervical pre-cancer or cancer.
+If you’ve had a total hysterectomy (which includes taking out the uterus and cervix), you no longer have a cervix and can stop cervical cancer screening, unless the hysterectomy was done to treat cervical precancer or cancer.

-Women who have had a hysterectomy without removal of the cervix (called a supra-cervical hysterectomy) should continue cervical cancer screening according to the recommended American Cancer Society guidelines.
+If you’ve had a hysterectomy without removal of the cervix (called a partial or subtotal hysterectomy), you should continue cervical cancer screening according to the American Cancer Society guidelines.

 Your score is